 A new way of working

-- streamlining administrative processes: 1 plan per country shall cover direct payments, rural development and sectorial strategies
+- streamlining administrative processes: countries shall submit only one strategic plan covering direct payments, rural development and sectorial strategies

-- making environmental protection easier: within a common set of standards and objectives at EU level, each country can adapt environmental and climate action to the the reality on the grounds- for example, the EU will set a simple obligation for crop rotation based on needs, and each country can define crop rotation requirements better adapted to their farms
+- making environmental protection easier: through a set of standards and objectives at EU level, each country shall adapt environmental and climate actions to the reality on the ground